Desktop Testing Tutorial

 - Click the Hand toolbar button on Interface Viewer then click on the

-textbox to inspect its properties - Double click on the
+User nametextbox to inspect its properties - Double click on the

-node to capture it
+User namenode to capture it

 - After you click the Save button on Viewer's toolbar, the locator for this

-textbox will be stored in theLoginScreen
+User nametextbox will be stored in theLoginScreeninterface entity as below

 - Feel free to save this

-- Repeat step 3, 4 and 5 for the
+LoginScreeninterface entity by pressingCtrl+S - Repeat step 3, 4 and 5 for the

-button - At this point, you should have 3 interface elements captured and stored in
+Passwordtextbox and theLoginbutton - At this point, you should have 3 interface elements captured and stored in

-interface entity as below
+LoginScreeninterface entity as below

 - Check in the entity into Repository Server by pressing F11